Increased metallicity of Carbon nanotubes because of incorporation of extended Stone-Wales' defects: an ab-initio real space approach: Methodology

 \section{Methodology}

-The elements of the representation of the tight binding Anderson Hamiltonian \cite{and} have been obtained first from an ab-initio, self-consistent, tight-binding linear muffin-tin orbitals technique (TB-LMTO)\cite{lmto2}$^-$\cite{lmto4}.
-The resulting Hamiltonian basis is multi-orbital with $s$,$p$ and $d$ elements.
-Our interest is in the $p_z$ sector only.
-We then use the N-th order muffin-tin orbital (NMTO method) \cite{nmto}$^,$\cite{nmto2} and massively downfold to obtain the $p_z$ Hamiltonian.
+The elements of the representation of the Tight-Binding Anderson Hamiltonian \cite{and} have been obtained first from an ab-initio, self-consistent, Tight-Binding Linear Muffin-tin Orbitals technique (TB-LMTO) \cite{lmto2}$-$\cite{lmto4}.
+The resulting Hamiltonian basis is multi-orbital with $s$,$p$ and $d$ orbitals.
+Our interest is in the $p_z$ sector alone.
+The N-th order muffin-tin orbital (NMTO method) \cite{nmto,nmto2} and massive downfolding are used to obtain the $p_z$ Hamiltonian.
+Geometrically we find the angle between the plane containing the three nearest neighbours and any of C-C bond is very small (Maximum is ${9.7^0} $ for (3,3) nanotube.).
+So, the tube is considered to be locally flat and the calculated values of Hamiltonian parameters for the flat graphene sheet were used locally.

 where the site labelled basis $\{i\}$ is used for representation, $\{i,j\}$ refer to nearest neighbour pairs in the material and $\langle i| j \rangle = \delta_{ij}$ .